 - Pretty much anything you’d wish to protect

 When using Wi-Fi, use the strongest encryption available.
-Currently, WPA2 + AES is the strongest encryption available on most routers, and we recommend using it.
-The rankings of encryptions based on strength are as follows:
+Currently, WPA3 is the strongest encryption available, but only on some late-model routers.
+On the rest, WPA2 + AES (Advanced Encryption Standard) is acceptible, and we recommend using it.
+The rankings of encryption based on strength are as follows:

-- WPA2 + AES/TKIP (TKIP is used when AES cannot be used)
+- WPA2 + AES/TKIP (Temporal Key Integrity Protocol) (TKIP is used when AES cannot be used)

 - WPA2 + TKIP (TKIP is used when AES cannot be used)